Floods in Canada: On the Rise

 - The 2011 flooding in Manitoba, which affected 15 communities along the Assiniboine, Roseau, and Red Rivers after wet spring weather caused these rivers to breach their banks.
 2500 people were forced to evacuate.
 Damages were estimated at just under $600 million.

 Reasons aside, it’s early in the year, but across the country there’s already been a fair share of incidents: an ice jam on the Grand River caused severe flooding in southern Ontario in February.
 Melting of unusually large snowpacks in B.C.’s southern interior resulted in evacuation notices in some communities while others are on flood watch wondering if they will be next.
 In Southern New Brunswick, the floodwaters of the St. John’s River have already damaged thousands of properties.

 As I write this, I occasionally glance out my window to the stream across the street.
 I live in Kelowna, B.C. right across from Mill Creek—a highly urbanized stream that flows through the city from east to west.
 The stream is rushing wildly by.
 Although it hasn’t yet reached the top of the channel walls in my neighbourhood, a bit upstream it has flooded out parts of the fields surrounding our community recreation center.
-In anticipation for the worst, the City has issued a state of emergency.
+In anticipation of the worst, the City has issued a state of emergency.

 Last year, there was extensive flooding along the creek that caught our local and provincial governments off guard.
 An intense thunderstorm brought significant rainfall, generating lots of runoff from the rain itself and from the snowmelt that the storm precipitated.
 Within 24 hours, whole swathes of land around the creek were inundated.
 Water levels continued to rise over the next couple of days.